NCI900-Training-Organisation/intro-to-pytorch/docs/source/packages.rst

 ==========================

 .. note::
- 1.  python-papi
+ 1.  torch
- 2.  numpy
+ 2.  torchvision
- 3.  codetiming
+ 3.  torchaudio
- 4.  numba
- 5.  mpi4py

 In this workshop, we will use a Python virtual environment to manage all the required Python packages.
 A Python virtual environment is an isolated workspace that allows you to manage project-specific dependencies without affecting the global Python installation or other projects.
 By creating a